scrim-network/Ruckertetal_SLR2016/README.md

 #Global sea-level rise code for Ruckert et al. (in prep.)

-README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Thu May 26 12:19:51 EST 2016
+README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Mon Nov 21 14:19:51 EST 2016

 ##Citation

 This code is intended to accompany the results of

->Ruckert, KL, Guan, Y, Bakker AMR, Forest, FE, and Keller, K. The effects of time-varying observation errors on probabilistic sea-level projections, (in review).
+>Ruckert, KL, Guan, Y, Bakker AMR, Forest, FE, and Keller, K. The effects of time-varying observation errors on semi-empirical sea-level projections, (accepted at Climatic Change).

-Please cite that paper and the Rahmstorf (2007) study when using any results generated with this code.

->Rahmstorf S (2007) A Semi-empirical approach to projecting future sea-level rise _Science_ **315**(5810) 368–370, doi:10.1126/science.1135456.

 ##Overview